wyndomb/Youtube-AI-Transcriber/TRANSCRIPT_ISSUE_PLAN.md

 ## Current Issue

 - ✅ Application works correctly in local development environment
-- ❌ Application fails on Vercel deployment with error: `Failed to fetch video transcript: [YoutubeTranscript] 🚨 Transcript is disabled on this video`
+- ❌ Application fails on Vercel deployment with multiple errors:
+  - `Failed to fetch video transcript: [YoutubeTranscript] 🚨 Transcript is disabled on this video`
+  - `Failed to fetch metadata: Unauthorized`
+  - `No captions data found in video page`

 ## Hypotheses